romanjoffee/sagecreator/README.rst

       ]
     }

-Then assign the user to the **Provisioners** group that has access to a subset of AWS services that are sufficient to orchestrate the cluster.
+Then assign the user to the **Provisioners** group which has access to a subset of AWS services that are sufficient to orchestrate the cluster.

 SSH access